What is a Loft Apartment in NYC?

 A loft’s living room can measure more than 30 feet in depth and more than 50 feet.

-Loft Apartments Alway Have High Ceilings
+Loft Apartments always have High Ceilings.

 High ceilings are a characteristic of lofts, starting at 10 feet tall or more.